 Most products on this page are from partners who may compensate us.
 This may influence which products we write about and where and how they appear on the page.
 However, opinions expressed here are the author's alone, not those of any bank, credit card issuer, airline or hotel chain.
 This page may include information about American Express products currently unavailable on Slickdeals.
 American Express is not a partner of Slickdeals.

-Credit card interest is what you pay a lender in exchange for borrowing money when you use the credit card.
+Credit card interest is what you pay a lender in exchange for borrowing money when you use a credit card.
 Credit card companies charge interest daily or monthly (depending on the card) on the unpaid balance after the grace period expires.

 The grace period is typically the time in between the end of a billing cycle and the payment due date.
 For some companies, the grace period can be more than 30 days.
 During this grace period, consumers are not charged interest as long as the credit card balance is paid in full by the due date.
 Check to see the specific rules for your credit cards, as your grace period may be different.